tc39/proposal-temporal/docs/timezone.md

 **Returns:** An array of `Temporal.Instant` objects, which may be empty.

-This method returns an array of all the possible instant times that could correspond to the calendar date and wall-clock time indicated by `dateTime`.
+This method returns an array of all the possible exact times that could correspond to the calendar date and wall-clock time indicated by `dateTime`.

-Normally there is only one possible instant time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
+Normally there is only one possible exact time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
 See [Resolving ambiguity](./ambiguity.md) for usage examples and a more complete explanation.

 Although this method is useful for implementing a custom time zone or custom disambiguation behaviour, usually you won't have to use this method; `Temporal.TimeZone.prototype.getInstantFor()` will be more convenient for most use cases.